infinity0/msg-notes/causal-01-ordering.rst

 identical to existing chat behaviours, save for the buffering of dangling messages. [#Nres]_ Given its simplicity and relatively good properties, we recommend this as the default for implementors.

+Another approach achieves global consistency, but adds some latency: we can bounce all messages via a central server, which then dictates the ordering for everyone.
+This strategy is popular with many existing non-secure messaging systems.
+If we embed the causal order, we can re-gain end-to-end security, and protect against the server from violating causality or context.
+However, we still need another mechanism to ensure that it is providing the same total ordering to everyone (the whole point of doing this in the first place).
+TODO: outline a mechanism for this.
+Or, we could omit this mechanism, fall back to "delivery order" as above, then "global consistency" would be achieved on a best-effort basis, assuming the server is trustworthy.

+A completely symmetric approach for global consistency with end-to-end security is to use consensus algorithms such as Paxos.
+These induce a total order on the messages in the session, but have other performance trade-offs, requiring input from other members, before a message can be delivered even to oneself.
+These are considered out-of-scope of this chapter.

 .. [#Nres] One may argue that due to this buffering, we are sacrificing
     responsiveness; however there is no *additional* waiting beyond what is